 - Access to human advisors: If having a personal touch is important to you, Vanguard may be a better option than Wealthfront.
-You can schedule a time to talk with an advisor via phone, email or chat.
+You can schedule a time to talk with a financial advisor via phone, email or chat.
 Wealthfront doesn’t offer the option to connect with a real person for investment advice.

 - Investment selection: You can invest in Vanguard funds, which have low expense ratios.
 And, you can choose between index funds and actively managed funds, so you can decide which is best for you.

 - Comprehensive financial planning: When coming up with your financial plan, Vanguard takes into account all of your investment accounts, even those that are held by outside companies.
-That ensures you’re not under planning or overbalancing to meet your goals.
+That ensures you’re not under-planning or overbalancing to meet your goals.